The Device Setup app completes several tasks to get you up and running with Oculus for Business:

 Enter the email addresss you use to access Device Manager, then click Next.

 Follow the remaining onscreen instructions to reset your password and log back into Device Manager once complete.

 For the initial setup using the Device Setup App, Oculus for Business supports:

 WPA2 (passphrase) network.

 These network restrictions are only for the initial provisioning of headsets through the setup app.
 Once your devices are active in Device manager, you'll be able to use additional, more secure Wi-Fi network options.

 Additionally, the network you use for setup can't utilize a captive portal.
 A captive portal is a web page that prompts you to interact with it before connecting you to the internet.
 These are commonly used by public Wi-Fi networks in businesses, airports, hotels, and other venues that offer free Wi-Fi hotspots.

 Find out what type of phone you need and how to set it up.

-Yes, you can access your account from multiple phones, however you'll want each phone to use a different login.
+Up to 25 headsets can be activated simultaneously per batch.
+If you want to activate more headsets at one time, you can access your account from multiple phones.
 We recommend designating and creating an additional admin for each phone that you would like to use to set up your headsets.